aegis-icons/aegis-icons/CONTRIBUTING.md

 ### Case-by-case basis
 :grey_question: Needs some examining before accepting or rejecting.
 Request or submit and we will tell if it's accepted or not.

-- Forums, message groups.
+- Forums, message groups and similar sites / communities with using pre-existing hosted software.
-  - We rather make icons based of the forum softwares, because those are more universally usable for users then specific communities.
+  - We rather make icons based of the softwares, because those are more universally usable for users then specific communities.
     - Detected with tools like [What CMS](https://whatcms.org) and [W3Techs Site Info](https://w3techs.com/sites).
-  - *Exception:* really popular forums can get their own icons (at least **over 250,000 total members** and high posting activity).
+  - *Exception:* really popular sites can get their own icons (at least **over 250,000 total members** and high posting activity).
 - Platforms that icon requester / submitter is the creator or owner of the platform itself.
   - We don't do free work or want self-advertising here.
   - *Exception:* if platform is actually popular and has potential users for Aegis.
 - Self-hosted or similar software.
   - Suggested to have ≥ 500 GitHub / Gitlab stars or other non-maintainer activity to back it up.
   - If things previously mentioned aren't available, then we measure popularity based of search results.
-- Adult content, piracy & gambling related sites / apps / services.
+- Adult content, piracy, (crypto) investing, gambling related sites / apps / services.
   - Mostly okay here, **but** it cannot break **any** of the "not approved" bullet points.
+  - These services are **always** researched from any "not approved" points before accepting.
 - App / site being too vague.
   - *Examples (not limited to):* site only has login page and nothing else, search results don't answer what that app / site is either.
   - It's not enough that you tell what the app / site does, we need at least **some** evidence from the web.
 Otherwise it counts to *shady apps / sites* category.